 ETX-155.
 Our intellectual property portfolio covering ETX-155 includes an issued U.S. patent with method claims covering use of the composition of matter to treat an anxiety disorder, depression, or a seizure disorder, a pending international patent application under the Paris Cooperation Treaty (PCT) that preserves our future right to file this PCT international application into individual foreign countries and a pending U.S. patent application each having claims covering the composition of matter, and a pending U.S. application with method claims covering use of the composition of matter to treat sleep disorders.
+We have also received a notice of allowance in the U.S. directed to a formulation of the ETX-155 composition of matter.
 The issued U.S. patent and any future patents claiming priority thereto are expected to expire in September 2039, excluding any patent term extensions or adjustments that may be granted.
 Any foreign patents that issue claiming priority to the international application are expected to expire in September 2040.
 In the last year we also filed nine U.S. provisional applications covering methods of treatment and formulations of ETX-155.